Road-hog123/Blender-OMSI-Exporter/.github/README.md

 `export()` must be called with an Iterable of objects, even when exporting only a single object.
-The objects will be written to the file in the order they are provided, so you need to be careful to get the order you want - the scene and collection lists are not guaranteed to be in alphabetical order.
+The objects will be written to the file in the order they are provided, so you need to be careful to get the order you want—the scene and collection lists are not guaranteed to be in alphabetical order.
 The `Exporter` class method `sort_objects()` is provided to sort objects by name.
 The file path is a `pathlib` Path, not a string.